centiservice/mats3_site/_docs/C-explore/01-mats-jbang.md

 }
 ```

 Run it as shown previously.
-Alternatively, run `jbang SimpleServiceMainFuturization@centiservice` ([file w/comments](https://github.com/centiservice/mats3-jbang/blob/main/jbang/simple/SimpleService.java)) (note that this files makes
+Alternatively, run `jbang SimpleServiceMainFuturization@centiservice` ([file w/comments](https://github.com/centiservice/mats3-jbang/blob/main/jbang/simple/SimpleService.java)) (note that this
-three such calls).
+catalog-variant makes three such calls).

-If you want to avoid the logging, to see the `System.out` reply, you may invoke it using the `-Dwarn` switch, as such:
+If you want to avoid the logging, to more clearly see the `System.out` reply, you may invoke it using the `-Dwarn`
-`jbang -Dwarn SimpleServiceCall.java`, or from the catalog `jbang -Dwarn SimpleServiceMainFuturization@centiservice`.
+switch, as such: `jbang -Dwarn SimpleServiceCall.java`, or from the
+catalog `jbang -Dwarn SimpleServiceMainFuturization@centiservice`.

 If you followed the advice of running more than once instance of `SimpleService.java`, you can run the call a few times,
 and witness that the invocations will be processed round-robin by the instances.
 Note that since the MatsFactory
 *concurrency* is set to 2 by the `MatsJbangKit` tool, meaning that there will be two threads consuming from this
-particular queue, you will typically get two messages processed by instance 1, then two by instance 2 etc.
+particular queue, you will typically have the first two messages processed by instance 1, then the next two by instance
+2 etc.

 ## Experience the magic of queuing

 Now, kill all instances of `SimpleService.java` (Ctrl-C), and then run the `SimpleServiceCall.java` again.
 You will now
-obviously not get the message about received reply, as the CompletableFuture will just hang waiting for a reply.
+obviously not get the log line about a received reply, as there are no consumers of this queue, and thus the
+CompletableFuture will just hang waiting for a reply.

 However, the message should reside on the queue of `SimpleService.simple`.
 Let's check the MatsBrokerMonitor: